-Answer: These should be treated similarly to demand deposits if the bank allows depositors to withdraw such balances without applying a penalty that is significantly greater than the loss of interest.
+Answer: These should be treated similarly to demand deposits if the bank allows depositors to withdraw such balances without applying a significant penalty that is materially greater than the loss of interest.

-23. In paragraph 86 of the Basel III liquidity rules text, it is assumed for secured funding transactions that involve Level 1 assets that no reduction in funding availability against these assets is assumed to occur due to their high-quality nature.
-For Level 2 assets, a 15% reduction in funding availability will be assigned to maturing secured funding transactions backed by these assets.
-Under this assumption, if a bank engaged in a \$100 repo transaction backed by a Level 2 asset, only \$85 would be assumed to roll over.
+23. In paragraph 114 of the Basel III LCR standards, it is assumed for secured funding transactions that involve Level 1 assets that no reduction in funding availability against these assets is assumed to occur due to their high-quality nature.
+For Level 2A assets, for example, a 15% reduction in funding availability will be assigned to maturing secured funding transactions backed by these assets and conducted with counterparties other than the bank's domestic central bank.
+Under this assumption, if a bank engaged in a \$100 repo transaction backed by a Level 2A asset with a counterparty other than the bank's domestic central bank, only \$85 would be assumed to roll over.
 Is the \$15 that is assumed not to roll over eligible for the stock of high-quality liquid assets, subject to the appropriate haircut?

-Answer: No. The \$15 represents a loss of funding and is taken into account as a cash outflow (the denominator of the ratio) as a result of the 15% weighting in line 135, rather than be incorporated in the stock of liquid assets.
+Answer: No. The \$15 represents a loss of funding and is taken into account as a cash outflow (the denominator of the ratio) as a result of the 15% weighting in line 194, rather than be incorporated in the stock of liquid assets.